ddemo-hub/Forex-Data-Collector/README.md

 Python 3

 ### Setup
-* Fill in the configuration parameters in .yaml files located at 'data_collector/src/configs/' with required information
+* Fill in the configuration parameters in .yaml files located at 'data_collector/src/configs/' with the required information
 * __On Linux:__
   - Run "make install" if Python 3 is not installed
   - Run "make init" to initialize a virtual environment with dependencies installed